kennedylabs/IssueTracker/README.md

 * The user wants the ability to edit an existing issue and add comments and change it metadata, priority, assigned to and status
 * The user wants the ability to filter the view by Issue Status
 * The user wants the ability to sort by any field that is displayed in the view.
 * The view needs to display the following fields:
-  * Id,
+  * Id
   * Name
   * Summary
   * Status
   * Priority
   * Estimate
   * ModifiedOn
   * AssignedTo
 * The user wants the ability to create a new issue
 * The user wants the ability to add (create) new comments to the issue
 * The user wants the ability to edit an exiting comment

 **Deliverables**

-E-mail a .zip file containing the visual studio solution including all related files to me ([laura.marks@bluebeam.com](laura.marks@bluebeam.com)).
+E-mail a .zip file containing the visual studio solution including all related files to me ([laura.marks@bluebeam.com](mailto:laura.marks@bluebeam.com)).
 You can also provide this via Dropbox or other means if you choose.